Relative Gieseker's problem on $F$-divided bundles: The relative Gieseker's problem

 Unfortunately, \cite[Proposition 4.1]{Biswas-Parameswaran-Kumar2025} that is used in the above theorem uses the Zariski--Nagata purity theorem and hence it can be generalized only in case $Y$ is smooth (see \cite[Lemma 3.2]{Sun-Zhang2025}).
-The use of \cite[Lemma 3.2]{Sun-Zhang2025} is the only reason why we add assumption that $Y$ is smooth in the above theorem.
+The use of \cite[Lemma 3.2]{Sun-Zhang2025} is the main reason why we add assumption that $Y$ is smooth in the above theorem.
+Another reason for assuming that $Y$ is smooth comes from the above lemmas.
+Note also that one cannot easily prove that in the above setup if $Y$ is smooth and $f_*: \pi^{\sf{\acute et}}_1(X_{\sf reg})\to\pi^{\sf{\acute et}}_1(Y) $ is an isomorphism then $f_*: \pi^{F\sf{\textendash div}}_1(X_{\sf reg})\to\pi^{F\sf{\textendash div}}_1(Y) $ is an isomorphism.
+In this case one runs into problems with a specialization homomorphism on the \'etale fundamental group for the non-proper variety $X_{\sf reg}$ (cf. \cite[Section 4]{Esnault-Srinivas2016}).